adrih1/Ecole42/PostCommonCore/Snow-Crash/level10/Ressources/solve.md

 done
 ```

-We launch both our scripts in windows and we listen to the port 6969 (like we saw with strings that is where the output of level10 will be).
+We launch both our scripts in terminals and we listen to the port 6969 (like we saw with strings that is where the output of level10 will be).

 ```bash
 $ nc -lk 6969